coderefinery/data-visualization-python/content/python-basics.md

 ```

 We don't have to call the variable inside the for-loop "score".
 This is up to us.
-We can do this instead:
+We can do this instead (but is this more understandable for humans?):
 ```python
 scores = [13, 5, 2, 3, 4, 3]